Dispersion Model (patch based)

 File Type Description Last updated

-Bernasek_Sebastian_Report_ds.pdf pdf Final Report for EECS472 (double spaced) almost 9 years ago, by Sebastian Bernasek Download
+Bernasek_Sebastian_Report_ds.pdf pdf Final Report for EECS472 (double spaced) over 9 years ago, by Sebastian Bernasek Download

-Bernasek_Sebastian_Report_ss.pdf pdf Final Report for EECS472 (single spaced) almost 9 years ago, by Sebastian Bernasek Download
+Bernasek_Sebastian_Report_ss.pdf pdf Final Report for EECS472 (single spaced) over 9 years ago, by Sebastian Bernasek Download

 This model does not have any ancestors.